railcore/railcore.github.io/customization/12v_fans.md

 # RPM Speed input

 The Duex brings out pin `PB6` on the GPIO header for Fan RPM monitoring.
 Unfortunately, this does not appear to be compatible with PWM speed control, and may be mismatched to the pules-per-RPM used by some computer fans.
 Connecting `PB6` requires an inline diode for 3-wire fans, as described in the [Duet Fan documentation](https://duet3d.dozuki.com/Wiki/Connecting_and_configuring_fans).

+On RRF2, it's useful only as a displayed value, and probably not worth the effort to connect.